Zubair17022004/project2/README.md

 # teacher
 the teacher is none other then Shradha Khapra
 # student
-the student is the great leaner of all time Zubair Rahman
+the student is the great leaner of all time Zubair Rahman.